The Pubs Of Banff National Park

 St. James Gate

 The most classic pub that you’ll find in Banff, in true Irish fashion.
 In fact, it was built in Dublin, Ireland itself!
-With its imported Irish woodwork and artifacts, the Gate transports you back in time.
+With its imported Irish woodwork and artifacts, St. James's Gate Olde Irish Pub transports you back in time.
 Enjoy several beers on tap from England and Ireland, as well as an extensive Whiskey selection.